 What does that mean for your organization?

-It's just further evidence that employment has become a seller's market.
-Increased confidence in new job prospects, plus a decline in overall salary satisfaction is a one-two punch that can leave many organizations wondering what happened to all their top talent.
+It's just further evidence that skilled labor has become a seller's market.
+Increased confidence in new job prospects combined with a decline in overall salary satisfaction is a one-two punch that can leave many organizations wondering what happened to all their top talent.

 The best defense against this type of turnover is deceptively simple: be that better position.

-The hard work is in determining how to be that better position, and then making that determination a reality.
-A big part of making that determination is divorcing yourself from a top-down mentality.
-What a group of managers or executives believe to be the answer to making a position better could be (and often is) dramatically different from the employee's answer.
+The hard work is in determining how to be that better position, and then making that determination a reality, and that requires employee input.
+What a group of managers or executives believe would make a position better could be (and often is) dramatically different from the employee's belief.

 Maybe a window is a physical impossibility in your case, but that doesn't mean there's nothing you can do.
 Get creative.
-Show that you genuinely care about them, and about improving their situation.
-Give them a few extra opportunities to go outside each day — that "unproductive" time will likely have a dramatic effect on overall productivity and satisfaction.
+Show your employees that you genuinely care about them and about improving their situation.
+Give them a few extra opportunities to go outside each day — that "unproductive" time will likely have a dramatic effect on their overall productivity and satisfaction.

-This is just an example though.
-The best way to find out how you can improve a person's work life is to ask.
+The best way to find out how you can improve a person's work experience is to ask them.
 Solicit feedback regularly, and show visible signs of progress towards improvement.

 Further Gallup research found that although engaged employees are surely less likely to leave your organization, employees who are engaged and thriving are even less likely to leave.

 Consider them more like two parts of a whole.
-Engagement is best described as an employee's emotional attachment to the organization, its constituents, its values, and its purpose.
+Engagement is best described as an employee's emotional commitment to an employer, its constituents, its values, and its purpose.
 Wellbeing consists of factors like physical and mental health, stress levels, and so on.

 As the theory states, you can have one without the other, but the two work in concert.